Seven Science Journals Have A Dog On Their Editorial Board

 An Australian news site points out that career-minded researchers pay up to $3,000 to get their work published in predatory journals so they can list more publications on their resumes.
 "While this started as something lighthearted," says the dog-owning professor, "I think it is important to expose shams of this kind which prey on the gullible, especially young or naive academics and those from developing countries."

-Academia is Pay To Win (Score:1)
+Academia is Pay To Win (Score:2, Insightful)

 Pay for the most expensive school, then load your CV with pay to publish articles, and eventually you will get grants and "win"!